Freedom of thought and expression

 January 20, 2025

-One of the most fundamental and prominent characteristics of civil societies is the reliance on “law” in matters, affairs, and relations between individuals.
-In other words, the existence of the rule of law.
-Based on this, in the relationship between the government and citizens, as well as between citizens themselves, it is this law that […]...
+One of the most fundamental and prominent indicators of civil societies is the reliance on “law” in the administration of affairs, relationships, and personal and social interactions—a principle often referred to as the rule of law.
+Accordingly, in the relationship between the government and citizens, as well as among citizens themselves, it is the law […]...

 Read More